vburojevic/swift-resources/README.md

 * [Swift Style Guide](https://github.com/raywenderlich/swift-style-guide) - The Official raywenderlich.com Swift Style Guide
 * [Swift In Flux](https://github.com/ksm/SwiftInFlux) - This document is an attempt to gather the Swift features that are still in flux and likely to change
 * [Design Patterns In Swift](https://github.com/ochococo/Design-Patterns-In-Swift) - Design Patterns implemented in Swift
+* [A Swift Kickstart](https://itunes.apple.com/gb/book/a-swift-kickstart/id891801923?mt=11&utm_campaign=iOS_Dev_Weekly_Issue_167&utm_medium=email&utm_source=iOS%2BDev%2BWeekly) - This book is an introduction to Apple's new Swift Programming Language.
+If you are an experienced developer who knows at least one modern programming language well, then this book is designed to teach you how to think and program in Swift.

 ## Tutorials